Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: Beyond conventional templates

 While our template uses the central values of $\{C_0,\chi\}$ in Eq.~\eqref{eq:LRS_details}, other values of $\chi$ are also possible \cite{Auclair:2019zoz}.
 In particular, Ref.~\cite{Auclair:2020oww} discusses a model that depends on $\chi$'s value during radiation and matter eras, changing the shape of GW spectrum.

 The string network in the LRS model contains three populations of loops with different sizes at each time, and hence each population contributes to the GWB at different frequencies.
 Fig.~\ref{fig:LRS_spec} shows the GWB spectra from the LRS model.
 The {low-frequency} part of the spectra resembles the BOS/VOS spectra, as this part corresponds to the GW emission from large loops.
 In the LRS model, the population of smaller loops contributes at higher frequencies and enhances the GWB amplitude.
 The strongest current constraint on the LRS cosmic strings comes therefore from the LVK bound, and it reads $G\mu \lesssim 10^{-14}$~\cite{LIGOScientific:2021nrg}, which is much smaller than the $G\mu \lesssim 10^{-10}$ PTA bound~\cite{NANOGrav:2023hvm,Antoniadis:2023xlr,Figueroa:2023zhu} obtained for the VOS/BOS string network modelings.
 The validity of this stringent LVK bound rests however on the validity of the LRS modeling itself, which is under debate, see Refs.~\cite{Blanco-Pillado:2019vcs,Blanco-Pillado:2019tbi} and~\cite{Auclair:2021jud} for discussion.
+Ref.~\cite{Blanco-Pillado:2019tbi} in particular, finds consistency with the BOS modeling, and not LRS, even when the loop number density is extracted directly in their simulations.

 We note that since the loop number density~\eqref{eq:loop_number_density_LRS} is derived by assuming a constant equation of the state, this prevents us from properly including the $g_*, g_{*s}$ evolution effect in the dilution of the loop number density, unlike in the VOS and BOS models.